sreenivasanac/namesmith/agentic_development_docs/project_design_plan/4_prd_agent_design.md

   - Deduplicate by title/url hash; collapse near-duplicates. -->
   - No LLM calls here; purely retrieval/curation.
 - Failure handling: If unavailable, continue with empty `trends` and mark a soft warning (non-blocking).
+- Implementation status: currently stubbed by tokenizing the topic/prompt to generate placeholder trends.

 1.2) gather_similar_names (Path‑2 for businesses looking for names; prompt‑driven)